Shams-ol-Emareh: History

 Before his visit to Europe, Naser al-Din Shah Qajar, the fourth shah of the Qajar dynasty, had considered building a mansion in his capital to compete with Isfahan’s Ālī Qāpū.
 A tall building that he could stand on its roof and see the entire Tehran.
 By his order, construction on the Shams-ol-Emareh was started in 1865 and was finished in two years.
 Naser al-Din Shah took his guests to the roof of this building to see the capital.
 The building’s designer was Moayer al Mamalek and the architect was Ali Mohammed Kashi.
 The style of this building is a combination of traditional Iranian and Western architecture.

 The Ministers’ Door

 Qajar ministers used to take their cabinet meetings in this building.
 Cabinet members would enter or leave from a particular door so it acquired the name "the Ministers’ Door".
 The Prime Minister's carriage, with its seven guards, always stopped in front of this door.
 This is the only door that its Qajar style façade remains.

 Style

 The building has two towers in the same shape.
 Tiling and windows are in an Iranian style partly derived from western architecture.

 Rooms

-The first floor contains the shah's porch and hall covered with excellent and minimalist mirror-work called Ayeneh-kari, with rooms on the sides which together resemble ear rings on a human‘s face.
+The first floor contains the shah's porch and hall covered with minimalist mirror-work called Ayeneh-kari, with rooms on the sides which together resemble ear rings on a human‘s face.
 All parts have interesting decorations.
 These little rooms, with reticular decorations, drawings and mirroring, also can be seen on other floors.